Lalit-deshmukh07/repo_itproject/README.md

-# WareItright
+# WearItright

-> WareItRight Is an AI-Powered fashion stylish website that helps every user find personalised outfits based on their style, preference, and current fashion trends.
+> WearItRight Is an AI-Powered fashion stylish website that helps every user find personalised outfits based on their style, preference, and current fashion trends.

 ## Team